2621 Raymond Drive, St Charles, MO, USA

 Micro Current

 Microcurrent therapy is a form of treatment used for patients with soft tissue injuries and chronic pain.
 Similar to electrical stimulation therapy, electrodes are placed on the skin over the affected tissue.
-Unlike electrical muscle stimulation, the microcurrents are very small, so you do not feel anything while the treatment is in prog
+Unlike electrical muscle stimulation, the microcurrents are very small, so you do not feel anything while the treatment is in progr

 Therapeutic Ultrasound